 For the best views of Nusa Lembongan (and Mount Agung on a clear day) make your way to Panorama Point.

-One thing you can’t miss on Nusa Lembongan is the Devil’s Tear.
-The massive waves and the red and orange hue reflecting on the tide pools attract hordes of tourists during the golden hour.
+One thing you can’t miss on your Bali itinerary is visiting the Devil’s Tear.
+The massive waves and the red and orange hue reflecting on the tide pools make it one of the most spectacular attractions on the island!

 Tip: If you want to know about a secret spot at Devil’s Tear, click here.